 For example, landlords used to be able to claim full tax relief on mortgage interest payments at their marginal rate of tax, whether that was at the higher, additional or basic rate.
 They can now only reclaim tax relief at the basic rate, regardless of the rate of tax they pay.

 Capital gains tax (CGT) rules have also changed.
 CGT is payable when a buy to let property is sold and is calculated on any profits made when you sell the property that exceed the CGT allowance, which for the 2023/24 tax year is £6,000.
 Basic rate taxpayers must pay 18% in capital gains tax on gains above this threshold, whilst higher rate taxpayers must pay 28%.

 Homeowners who previously lived in a property but subsequently let it out don’t have to include the years they lived there when working out their capital gains tax bill.
 Before 6 April 2020, landlords could also claim tax relief on any gains made in the final 18 months of ownership, whether or not they were living at the property, but this has now been reduced to just the final nine months.

 Are Stamp Duty costs the same if you’re buying a property to rent out as they are for a property you plan to live in?

 Stamp Duty costs are higher if you’re purchasing a property to rent out rather than as a main residence.
 For example, in England and Northern Ireland, you must pay standard Stamp Duty rates plus a 3% surcharge on top.

-Find out more about how Stamp Duty works and the recent stamp duty holiday announcements in our article Stamp Duty explained.
+Find out more about how Stamp Duty works in our article Stamp Duty explained.